JuliaData/DataFrames.jl/doc/manual.md

 We're quite proud that the definition of `DataVec`'s is so simple: it makes it easier for end-users to start contributing code to the DataFrames package.

+# Constructing DataVec's

-But let's focus on ways that you can use these `DataVec`'s.
+Let's focus on ways that you can create new `DataVec`'s.
 The simplest possible constructor requires the end-user to directly specify both the underlying data values and the missingness metadata as a `BitVector`:

 	dv = DataVec([1, 2, 3], falses(3))